tabbytoney/MeetupAppReact/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Note: this will no longer work as the dummy database I used has expired.
+I initially used Firebase

 ## Available Scripts